-EMDR promotes exploration of the feelings, and sensations you associate with performing.
+EMDR promotes the exploration of the feelings and sensations you associate with performing.

 You’ll notice sensations, emotions, or mental images linked to your performance habits and experiences during EMDR sessions.
 Healing happens as you consistently and repetitiously clear away unproductive tension and emotional stress associated with fears and doubts.
 As you begin reprocessing your emotions and sensations, more positive information and ideas can be linked to them.

 With regular sessions, helpful, healthier thought patterns develop.
 Goals for your performances start to emerge.
 Reactivity gives way to thoughtful responses.
-Substantially improved impulse-control and forward-thinking becomes routine again.
+Substantially improved impulse control and forward-thinking become routine again.

 What was once apprehension can be transformed into excitement and anticipation.
 You’ll likely feel more aware, calm, and in control of yourself in front of your fans as well.